Understanding Executive Function: What It Is and Why It Matters

 3. Review Your Compass

-Briefly review values and high-level goals
+Briefly review your values and the high-level goals you're trying to achieve

-Note which areas need attention right now
+Note which project areas need your attention right now

 Check upcoming calendar events or deadlines